David Koepp: 2010s

 In 2012, Koepp directed Premium Rush, which he co-wrote with John Kamps.
 In an August 2011 lawsuit, Joe Quirk, the author of the 1998 novel The Ultimate Rush, accused Koepp and the makers of Premium Rush of copyright infringement.
 On April 2, 2013, U.S. District Judge Richard Seeborg dismissed this case, finding that the two works were not substantially similar.

 On February 17, 2013, Koepp received the WGA East's Ian McClellan Hunter Award for Career Achievement.

 On July 10, 2013, Lionsgate was reported to have acquired the comedic crime novel The Great Mortdecai Moustache Mystery, written by Kyril Bonfiglioli.
-Koepp directed the film, titled Mortdecai, from a script by Eric Aronson; Johnny Depp played the lead role of Charlie Mortdecai, and the film also featured Gwyneth Paltrow, Ewan McGregor, and Paul Bettany.
+Koepp directed the film, titled Mortdecai, from a script by Eric Aronson.
+Johnny Depp played the lead role of Charlie Mortdecai, and the film also featured Gwyneth Paltrow, Ewan McGregor, and Paul Bettany.
 Koepp adapted the Marcus Sakey novel Brilliance, which will star Will Smith and Noomi Rapace.

 On March 15, 2016, The Walt Disney Company announced a fifth installment of the Indiana Jones saga, with Koepp as its screenwriter and Spielberg directing again.
 By June 2018, Koepp ultimately backed out of the project due to his commitment to You Should Have Left, a horror drama film Koepp wrote and directed.
 Based on the novel of the same name by Daniel Kehlmann, You Should Have Left was released in 2020, and stars Kevin Bacon and Amanda Seyfried.
-The film was eventually released on June 30, 2023, however it was directed by James Mangold and written by Jez and John-Henry Butterworth.

 On September 3, 2019, Koepp made his novel debut with the publication of Cold Storage, a science-fiction thriller.
 A film adaptation was announced in May 2022 from Studiocanal, with Koepp writing the screenplay and Jonny Campbell directing; the cast consists of Liam Neeson, Joe Keery, Georgina Campbell, and Sosie Bacon.